infosoftas/info-subscription-doc/source/general/what-is-info-subscription.rst

 *********************

 |projectName| is a service that provides subscription billing and management, in simple terms it creates invoices, manages payments and maintains subscriptions based on these invoices and payments.
+Most importantly it automates these business processes and attempts to simplify/encode business decisions into these processes, freeing personel to do other things than handling late payments, amount discrepancies and routine dunning in general.

 What is it not?
 ===============